acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > *Calmul* swishes his tail and puffs his crest.
 The *Commandant* salutes him.
 >
-> "*Lord Colonel Geral Bryn*, *Baron of Cragmaw*, I request and require your service to defend the peoples of the realm," intones *Marchioness Alagondar*.
+> "*Lord Colonel Geral Bryn*, *Baron of Cragmaw*, I request and require your service to defend the peoples of the March," intones *Marchioness Alagondar*.
 >
 > *Geral* kneels and swears his oath.
-The *Legate* taps him on the shoulder with the Holy Sceptre, and he rises.
+The *Legate* taps him on each shoulder with the Holy Sceptre, and he rises.
 >
 > He turns and nods to us, smiling sadly.
-Then he and *Calmul* march out of the Cathedral, flanked by the Honor Guard of the 349th.
+Then he and *Calmul* march out of **St. Paul's**, flanked by the Honor Guard of the 349th.

 #### 30,000 XP Each

 [Neverwinter]: ../background/neverwinter.md
 [Hanging Gardens]: ../background/neverwinter.html#level-7
-[Ledger of the Peerage]: ../game/peerage.md#ledger
+[Ledger of the Peerage]: ../game/peerage.md
+[Templar]: ../game/apostolic-see.md#templar
+[Magisterium]: ../game/magisterium.md
+[Crusaders]: ../background/neverwinter.md#military